FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 python test.py
 ```

-### Other Errors?
+### Other errors?

 Didn't find your error here?
 Visit [https://fusionauth.io/docs/v1/tech/apis/users](/docs/v1/tech/apis/users) for more response codes, or visit [https://fusionauth.io/docs/v1/tech/troubleshooting](/docs/v1/tech/troubleshooting) for more troubleshooting suggestions.
 You can also ask a question on [Forum](https://fusionauth.io/community/forum/) or open an issue on [Github](https://github.com/FusionAuth/fusionauth-issues/issues/new/choose).
 As always, if you have a support contract, feel free to [contact FusionAuth support](mailto:support@fusionauth.io).

 ## Summary

 Hopefully your first test application was a success!
-We covered how to install and set up FusionAuth, Python, and the FusionAuth-Client Library for Python.
+We covered how to install and set up FusionAuth, Python, and the FusionAuth client library for Python.
 We explored code examples, wrote, and executed a Python application in the Python Virtual Environment (venv) for retrieving user profile information from FusionAuth, and we covered how to create Applications and API Keys.
 We also looked at creating a User and registering them to an application with Python!

-Now that we've covered some of the basics, let's move on to some code examples for actions we can perform using the FusionAuth-Client Python Library which will allow us to work with registered users within FusionAuth! **Next: [Deactivating, Reactivating, and Deleting A FusionAuth User in Python](/blog/2019/10/08/deactivating-reactivating-deleting-user-fusionauth-python)**
+Now that we've covered some of the basics, let's move on to some code examples for actions we can perform using the FusionAuth client library which will allow us to work with registered users within FusionAuth! **Next: [Deactivating, Reactivating, and Deleting A FusionAuth User in Python](/blog/2019/10/08/deactivating-reactivating-deleting-user-fusionauth-python)**

-## Learn More About FusionAuth
+## Learn more about FusionAuth

 FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available at the best price.
 We provide registration, login, SSO, MFA, data search, social login, user management and more, 100% free for unlimited users.
 [Find out more](/ "FusionAuth Home") about FusionAuth and download it today.